MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/AI Behaviour Interview Example 4.md

 ### Square POS

-- **Pros:** Known for its intuitive interface, comprehensive feature set including robust inventory management, customer profiles, and integration options with third-party apps for WooCommerce.
+- **Pros:** Known for its intuitive interface, comprehensive feature set including robust inventory management, customer [[profiles]], and integration options with third-party apps for WooCommerce.
 - **Cons:** While suitable for various business sizes, the transaction fee model can become costly for a business with your sales volume, potentially eating into margins.

 ### Shopify POS